 SCAW’s IACUC Training Workshop educates and trains individuals who work with laboratory animals in research, testing and education.
 They include IACUC members and administrators, Principal Investigators, Attending Veterinarians, Active Scientific Investigators, regulatory personnel and laboratory animal care staff.
 The regional workshop format lets small groups discuss specific topics that are relevant to IACUC functions.
-Each workshop is structured in similar design, with slight changes made to meet local needs.
+Each workshop is structured in a similar design, with slight changes made to meet local needs.

-This workshop will help meet the requirement stated in the Guide for the Care and Use of Laboratory Animals 8th edition, 2011 that states “All personnel involved with the care and use of animals must be adequately educated, trained, and/or qualified in basic principles of laboratory animal science to help ensure high-quality science and animal well-being”.
+This workshop will help meet the requirement stated in the Guide for the Care and Use of Laboratory Animals, 8th edition, 2011 that states, “All personnel involved with the care and use of animals must be adequately educated, trained, and/or qualified in basic principles of laboratory animal science to help ensure high-quality science and animal well-being.”
 It will also address USDA/APHIS/AC Policy 15.

 SCAW encourages local institutions and others to co-sponsor SCAW’s IACUC Training Workshops.
 Please contact the SCAW office if you are interested in sponsoring a workshop.